Safeguarding

 vicar@cnow.org.uk

-Should your concern pertain to any of the Safeguarding Officers, you should reach out to the Vicar or the Diocesan Officers.
-If it pertains to the Vicar, then the Safeguarding Officers or the Diocesan Officer should be contacted.
-Rest assured, your concern will not be shared with the individual involved.
+If you have a safeguarding concern involving one of the Parish Safeguarding Officers, please speak with the Vicar or contact the Diocesan Safeguarding Team.
+If your concern relates to the Vicar, you should either contact one of the Safeguarding Officers or reach out directly to the Diocesan Team.
+Please be assured that your concern will be handled sensitively and will not be shared with the person involved.

-If the danger is imminent, don’t wait – call the Police NOW.
+If the danger is imminent, don’t wait – call the Police NOW – phone 999.

 https://www.stalbans.anglican.org/diocese/safeguarding